Choi states, symmetry-based quantum gate teleportation, and stored-program quantum computing: Preparation of program states via generalized-extreme channels

 \section{Preparation of program states via generalized-extreme channels}

+Now we study the preparation of program states if they are not given for free.
 A Choi state $\C C$ is not easy to prepare on the first hand, namely, this may require the operation of $\C E$ on the Bell state $|\omega\ket$, and realizing $\C E$ itself (e.g., by a dilated unitary) is a nontrivial task.
-From dilation, it requires the form of Kraus operators, which are not easy to find in general given $\C C$.
+From Stinespring's dilation, we know that it requires the form of Kraus operators, which are not easy to find in general given a Choi state.
 Here we develop a framework that relies on Choi states and reduces the quantum circuit complexity by using random bits.

 The set of qudit channels forms a convex body.
 This means that a convex sum of channels still leads to a channel, and there are extreme channels that are not convex sum of others.
 From Choi~\cite{Cho75}, a channel is extreme iff there exists a Kraus representation $\{K_i\}$ such that the set $\{K_i^\dagger K_j\}$ is linearly independent.
 For a qudit, this means the rank of an extreme channel is at most $d$.
 Channels of rank $r\leq d$ are termed as generalized-extreme channels~\cite{RSW02}, here termed as `gen-extreme channels.'
 It is clear to see that, a gen-extreme but not extreme channel is a convex sum of extreme channels of lower ranks.
 It has been conjectured~\cite{Rus07} and numerically supported~\cite{WS15,Wang16} that arbitrary channel can be written as a convex sum of at most $d$ gen-extreme channels $\C E=\sum_{i=1}^d p_i \C E_i^g$.
 This requires a random dit.
-For the worst case, the upper bound for such a convex sum is $d^4-d^2$ from Carath\'{e}odory theorem on convex sets, which merely costs more random dits.
+For the worst case, the upper bound for such a convex sum is $d^4-d^2$ from Carath\'{e}odory theorem on convex sets~\cite{GW93}, which merely costs more random dits.

 To simulate the composition $\prod_i \C E_i$, with each $\C E_i$ of rank greater than $d$, hence permitting a convex-sum decomposition, one needs to sample the composition of gen-extreme channels.
 We find there exists a concise form of Choi states for gen-extreme channels, which can be used to find the circuit and also Kraus operators directly.